davidrthorn/omnigen/README.md

 letters, where 'F' is forward, 'R' is rotate clockwise 90deg, 'L' is rotate counter-clockwise 90deg (see included examples).
 Instruction files must not include any blank lines between instructions.

+I chose to print the fact that the robot travelled in a circle, rather than returning True from a function, but this would be trivial to implement if needed.